Last updated: 23/06/2021 at 1.30pm

 Everyone has a named caseworker.
 They have already worked with you on your immediate move and will continue to support you to find longer-term solutions.
 Your caseworker is your main point of contact.
 They are available during normal office hours and can be contacted by phone or email.
 They can also arrange online face-to-face sessions or meet you in person if necessary in line with Covid-19 guidance.

 Many of you are understandably concerned about how Covid-19 restrictions will affect you in your current circumstances.
-The government has announced a new national lockdown beginning on 5 January.
-You can find out more about what this means and what you can and can’t do on the government website.
+You can keep up to date on current restrictions on the government website.

-The hotels sourced by us have confirmed that they will remain open for you and will not ask any of you to leave due to lockdown restrictions.
-Similarly, our removals company are already operating in a Covid-19 secure way and will continue to carry out moves to post-hotel accommodation on a case by case basis to ensure the guidelines they have been set can be adhered to..
+The hotels sourced by us have confirmed that they will remain open for you.
+Similarly, our removals company are already operating in a Covid-19 secure way and will continue to carry out moves to post-hotel accommodation on a case by case basis to ensure the guidelines they have been set can be adhered to.

 Your caseworker will continue to support you to move during this period once suitable alternative accommodation has been identified.